 From October to December, Santa Ana Winds move through Southern California bringing very low humidity and warm wind gusts up to 70 mph.
 Dry air gushes from north to south, sweeping across the foothills and blasting through narrow canyons.

-The local commuter rail system, Metrolink, makes it easy to get from Glendale to Downtown Los Angeles or out to Bob Hope Airport (and beyond, in either direction).
+The local commuter rail system, Metrolink, makes it easy to get from Glendale to Downtown Los Angeles or out to Hollywood Burbank Airport (formerly Bob Hope Airport and uses the airport code BUR) and beyond, in either direction.
 Public transportation lines provide an alternative to driving, easing the burden of commuting in L.A.’s notoriously heavy traffic.
 Metrolink continues to grow in popularity, and line extensions have been planned to increase ridership.

 The city’s proximity to the airport (BUR) is no small matter as it is a much better airport than LAX.
 Security lines are shorter at BUR, and there is far less traffic in and out of the terminals so dropping off or picking up travelers is easy.
 Short-term and long-term parking lots abutting the airport are much cheaper than LAX, too.
 You won’t be able to catch a non-stop to NYC, but if your travel plans include short hops around the West Coast or connections through major hubs, BUR is the better choice.